What to Expect in a Contested Divorce in Pasco County, FL and Surrounding Areas

 In Florida, there are two types of divorces, contested divorce or uncontested divorce.
 Contested divorces mean that the parties have not agreed upon matters that must be settled according to the Florida Family Law Divorce Statutes.
 These matters are as follows:

-Have You Received a Petition for Dissolution of Marriage in Pasco, Hernando or Citrus County, FL?
+Have You Received a Petition for Dissolution of Marriage?

 Have you been served with a petition for dissolution of marriage?
 If so, it is important that you speak with a divorce attorney as soon as possible.
 Don’t wait until the last minute to do so as you only have 20 days to file your answers with the courts.
 Attorney Doyle-Palumbo can be reached at 727-824-5727 or you can email our family law firm below with your questions or concerns.